Jonas Deichmann: North America

 For the running section he changed plans again since the US and Canada had closed their borders.
 Instead he ran across Mexico from Tijuana in Baja California to Cancun in Quintana Roo.
 He completed the 5064 km long route in 117 days, covering more than one marathon a day.

-During his running he become nationally known as the „German Forrest Gump" and was partly followed by police escort, media live coverage and people from Mexico who joined his run.
+During his running he became nationally known as the „German Forrest Gump" and was partly followed by police escort, media live coverage and people from Mexico who joined his run.
 From Cancun he flew to Lisbon in Portugal and cycled back to Munich.

 After 429 days, he completed his around the world journey on 29 November 2021.
 The distance was approximately 120 long-distance triathlons.
 After the journey, he appeared in talk shows, published a book „Das Limit bin nur ich" (in German) and a documentary film with the same name.

 2023: Trans America Twice

 In November 2023, he completed a double crossing of the US, calling it "Trans America Twice."
 He covered over 11,000 km, going from New York City to Los Angeles by bike, then returned from Los Angeles to New York City by foot.
 He completed his journey by running the New York City Marathon.
 A movie about this expedition has been made available on YouTube.